Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: The Rosenfeld- Algorithm for Algebraic Invariants

 More formally, we are using $\{1,2,\ldots, n\}\times \bbn^4$ ordered lexicographically with the standard orders on $\{1,2,\ldots, n\}$ and $\bbn$.
 The subscript of the target variable belongs to $\{1,2,\ldots,n\}$ and the four copies of $\bbn$ represent the highest degree in the target variable, the number of elements with the highest degree in the target, the number of elements having the target as their leader, and the minimal degree in the target, respectively.

-${\tt Triangulate}$ recursively transforms the input pair $(A,S)$ into more refined pairs via finitely many splitting and pseudodivision operations.
-Thus to show termination it suffices to show that each recursive call in the body of ${\tt Triangulate}$ acts on a pair of strictly lower rank than that of $(A,S)$.
+To show termination it suffices to show that each recursive call in the body of ${\tt Triangulate}$ acts on a pair of strictly lower rank than that of $(A,S)$.
 We first note that in all cases the target variable can only remain the same or decrease.
 This is because we never remove anything from the inequations and the only variables that can appear in the elements added to the equations are the original target variable or variables of lower rank.
 If the target variable remains the same, then the maximal degree in the target must remain the same or decrease because anything we add to the equations has degree in the target that is strictly less than the original maximal degree in that variable.
 Hence we must show that one of the remaining quantities decreases if the quantities that lexicographically precede it stay the same.